Celebrating Life Since 1880

 Inside the Main Street entrance gate is the Evergreen office built; which in 1969.
 At that time, the office staff of five handled the bookkeeping, secretarial and clerical work required by the cemetery.
 Administering the operation was the Vice President and General Manager, Assistant Manager, Assistant to the Vice President, Grounds Superintendent and Landscape Maintenance Foreman.

 The last purchase of land by Evergreen was in 1976 when it re-acquired St. Mary’s Catholic Cemetery from the Diocese of St. Augustine.
-St. Mary’s, which adjoins West Evergreen, is restricted to the burial of members of the Roman Catholic faith by either traditional, mausoleum or the inurnment of cremated remains.
+St. Mary’s, which adjoins West Evergreen, is restricted to the burial of members of the Roman Catholic faith by either ground burial, mausoleum or the inurnment of cremated remains.
 Otherwise it is operated as another section of Evergreen.

 Since its founding, Evergreen has been known as a place of natural beauty in Northeast Florida.